stsewd/fzf-lua-checkout.nvim/README.md

 > This is a port of [fzf-checkout.vim](https://github.com/stsewd/fzf-checkout.vim) for fzf-lua.

+> [!WARNING]
+> This plugin is still under development, use it at your own risk.

 ## Installation

 Install using your favorite package manager, for example with [lazy.nvim](https://github.com/folke/lazy.nvim):